savvy-css/border-garnishes/README.md

 Importing this module will add [its properties](/lib/border-garnishes.css) to your project.
 To override them, simply define them in any portion of your CSS that's imported/processed later.

+### Using Custom Properties

+You'll notice that some rules attempt to reference a custom CSS property before falling back to a default value.
+This allows you to override the defaults by defining these properties within your own project.

+⚠️ Be sure to define your properties _before_ this module is imported.

 [npm-badge]: https://img.shields.io/npm/v/@savvy-css/border-garnishes.svg